ShaniSilver/Shani-Silver1/README.md

-# Hello, Shani Silver
+# Hello, I'm Shani Silver (nickname: Shawn)
 <a href="https://linkedin.com/in/shanisilver/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 I am a long time IT Specialist with profound interest in Cyber Security, AI, and a dedication to solving complex problems.

 ## Objective

 My 20+ year journey in Technology has led me to develop a passion for Cybersecurity, and AI.
 I am now eager to transition into this field.
-The experience I have gained in my career, has givin me a strong foundation that translates to the industry.
+The experience I have gained in my career, has givin me a strong foundation that translates well in this field.

 ## Skills
-[Provide skills and associated project.
-Make sure to hyperlink the project - Remove this afterwards]]

 | Skill                                         | Associated Project         |
 |-----------------------------------------------|----------------------------|